 What is attenuated familial adenomatous polyposis?

-Attenuated familial adenomatous polyposis (AFAP) is a subtype of a condition known as familial adenomatous polyposis (called FAP or classic FAP).
+Attenuated familial adenomatous polyposis (AFAP) is a subtype of a condition known as familial adenomatous polyposis, called FAP or classic FAP.
 People with FAP or AFAP will have an increased number of adenomatous colon polyps during their lifetime and an increased risk of developing colorectal cancer.
 An adenomatous polyp is a lump filled with the cells that make mucous and line the inside of a person’s colon.
 Normally these cells are in flat sheets, but in FAP and AFAP they build up into polyps inside the intestinal tract.
-In AFAP, the total number of colon polyps is less than 100, with 30 being average.
+In AFAP, the total number of colon polyps is fewer than 100, with 30 being average.
 In FAP, there are many more polyps.

 Polyps in people with AFAP tend to develop later in life than in individuals with classic FAP, although polyps may develop as early as the late teens.
 Colorectal cancer can develop later in people with AFAP as well, with the average age at diagnosis being around 50.
-Polyps and cancer of the stomach and small intestines are also seen in families with AFAP.
+Polyps and cancers of the stomach and small intestines are also seen in families with AFAP.

 AFAP is still being defined by doctors.
 It has not been determined if families with AFAP have the same risk for other types of cancer, in addition to colon cancer, as families with classic FAP.
 Risks for some of the other, noncancerous features associated with classic FAP have not been determined.
-For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors (noncancerous fibrous tumors that can grow anywhere in the body) or congenital hypertrophy of the retinal pigment epithelium (CHRPE, which is an eye condition), than people diagnosed with FAP.
-Find out more about classic FAP.
+For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors, or congenital hypertrophy of the retinal pigment epithelium (CHRPE), than people diagnosed with FAP.
+A desmoid tumor is a noncancerous fibrous tumor that can grow anywhere in the body.
+CHRPE is an eye condition that does not affect vision, but it is a condition that an eye doctor may see during an examination with a special instrument called an ophthalmoscope.

 What causes AFAP?